JoseLopez125/chip8-emulator/README.md

 cmake .. -DCMAKE_TOOLCHAIN_FILE=[path to vcpkg]/scripts/buildsystems/vcpkg.cmake
 ```

-Finally, build the project and run it with a ROM.
+To build the project and run it with a ROM:

 ```bash
 cmake --build .